Tahoe Buyer Disclosures 101

 Congratulations you’ve decided to buy, or sell a Tahoe home or condo.
 The sales process is more than fancy brochures, or looking at properties.

-During the escrow process, Buyers will be informed of specialized conditions that affect the home, or can control the property (recorded rules, restrictions) you wish to purchase.
-They may include the following:
+During the escrow process, Buyers will be informed of specialized conditions that affect the home, or can control the property (recorded rules, restrictions) a buyer may wish to purchase.
+Seller disclosures may include the following:

 Lead Paint